Veterans Review and Appeal Board - 2015-16 Annual Report

 NATURE OF APPLICATIONS AND DECISIONS

 In general, the Board receives two kinds of applications: those for entitlement to benefits based on the relationship between the disability and service, and those related to the level of assessment based on the extent or severity of the disability.
-In 2014-15 (as in recent years), entitlement cases made up about three-quarters of our work and assessment cases, one-quarter.
+In 2015-16 (as in recent years), entitlement cases made up three-quarters of our work, and assessment cases one-quarter.

-Thanks to recent systems improvements, we were able to look more closely at the reasons for awarding benefits at the Review level.
-We found that Members often rule favourably due to a combination of factors.
-For example, when we looked at all favourable Review decisions, we found that testimony and/or new medical or other documentary evidence were the basis for 81% of them.
+Members often rule favourably due to a combination of factors.
+Last year, when we looked at all favourable Review decisions, we found that testimony and/or new medical or other documentary evidence were the basis for 75% of them.
 In the remaining cases, Members ruled favourably based on the available evidence, changes in policy/law, or errors in the previous decision.

-This information expands our understanding of Veterans' circumstances and demonstrates the ongoing need for an independent appeal process.
-It also supports the overall goal of the disability benefits system of ensuring Veterans receive timely access to benefits for their service-related disabilities.
-In November 2013, we began sharing with VAC the data on the Board's reasons for awarding to support their efforts to identify trends and opportunities for improvements.
+This information demonstrates the ongoing need for an independent appeal process so that Veterans receive timely access to benefits for their service-related disabilities.
+We continue to share the Board’s reasons for awarding with VAC to support their efforts to identify trends and opportunities for improvements.

 EVOLVING DEMAND FOR HEARINGS